CoderLayan/holbertonschool-low_level_programming/variables_if_else_while/README.md

 - No errors and no warnings during compilation
 - You are not allowed to use `system`
 - Code should use the Betty style, checked using `betty-style.pl` and `betty-doc.pl`
-- You can only use the `putchar` function three times in your code
+- You can only use the `putchar` function twice in your code